cherti/mailexporter/README.md

 ## Configuration

 By defaut, mailexporter reads `/etc/prometheus/mailexporter.conf` as its configfile.
-This can be changed via the command line option `-config-file`.
+This can be changed via the command line flag `-config-file`.
 Also, by default, it uses HTTP basic auth on the metrics-endpoint as well as TLS.
-If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline options respectively.
+If desired, both can be disabled by using the `-auth=false` or the `-tls=false` commandline flags respectively.

+The address mailexporter should listen on is specified by the commandline-flag `-web.listen-address` in the format `<address>:<port>`.
+Furthermore you can adjust the HTTP endpoint for metrics by setting the `web.metrics-endpoint`-flag, which defaults to `/metrics`.

 Further configuration is done via the configuration file.
+See config.yml for further info.

 ### config.yml